mhostetter/galois/README.md

 To compare the performance of `galois` and native numpy, we'll use a prime field `GF(p)`.
 This is because it is the simplest field.
 Namely, addition, subtraction, and multiplication are modulo `p`, which can be simply computed with numpy arrays `(x + y) % p`.
-For extension fields `GF(p^m)`, the arithmetic is computed using polynomials over `GF(p)` and can't be so tersely expressed in np.
+For extension fields `GF(p^m)`, the arithmetic is computed using polynomials over `GF(p)` and can't be so tersely expressed in numpy.

 ### Lookup performance